Will-Ma-02/Snake-Around-The-World/Pyception/README.md

 - Another way is to open a terminal and navigate to the Pyception folder.
 You can do this by using cd commands.
 If you're not sure how to navigate using cd commands, look up a tutorial on Google.
 Once inside, type "python3 Game.py" and the game should start.
 If this doesn't work, make sure you have Python installed on your computer.
-To do this, type "pip install python3" in the terminal.
+To do this, type "pip3 install python" in the terminal.
 - If you're using any other IDE other than VSCode, look up a tutorial of how to run python scripts in their environment.
 You may need to install a couple extensions to do so.
 - If you have any other questions or find an alternative method to the ones I described that works, let